As2021 Conference is taking shape

 Anyone who is working with arsenic on a professional basis must be in Wageningen (the Netherlands) next summer.
 From 7 to 9 June 2021, the eighth edition of the “International Congress & Exhibition on Arsenic in the Environment” will take place there: As2021.
-The themes of the conference have been chosen and abstracts can now be submitted.
+The themes of the congress have been chosen and abstracts can now be submitted.

 “We expect more than 300 participants,” says Bert van der Wal, looking ahead to June 2021.
 Van der Wal is Head of Water Technology at Evides and chairman of the As2021 organizational committee.
 “All experts in the field of arsenic technology, arsenic policy and arsenic problems will come together.
-It will mainly be a scientific conference with researchers from all over the world.
+It will mainly be a scientific congress with researchers from all over the world.
 But it is also the international stage for companies to present new technologies.”

 Congress is starting to live

-In 2018, at the end of the As conference in China, the Netherlands was presented as the host country for the 2021 edition.
+In 2018, at the end of the As congress in China, the Netherlands was presented as the host country for the 2021 edition.
 Immediately thereafter, the organizing committee started the preparations.
 This involved visiting potential locations and putting together the scientific committee and the contours of the program.
 A few weeks ago, the website went live and abstracts could be submitted.
 The congress is now really starting to come to life.
 This is also thanks to the themes that form the pillars of the congress.

 As2021 has one main theme: Bridging Science to Practice for Sustainable Development.
 This includes five sub-themes:

 - Arsenic in Natural Soil and Water Systems

 - Sustainable Mitigation and Management for Sustainable Development